 You might be surprised to learn how the features of individual Android phones differ from one model and manufacturer to the next.
 It’s well worth your time to research the unique bells and whistles that each device has to offer.
 Here are a few of the most common bonus features that people tend to look for in an Android phone.

-Headphone jack: Guess what your Android phone has that modern iPhones don’t?
+Guess what your Android phone has that modern iPhones don’t?
 A headphone jack for listening to music with your favorite wired headphones.
+Most Androids will offer this option, however many are starting to embrace wireless headphones and ditching wired headphones.

 Accessing the flashlight on your Android phone is as easy as swiping down, opening Quick Settings, and tapping the flashlight icon on the bottom left of your screen.